wgmo/graphtik/docs/source/plotting.rst

 ~~~~~~~~~~~~~~~~~~~~
 :term:`plotter`\s` & :term:`plot theme`
    Rendering of plots is performed by :class:`.plot.Plotter` instances.
-   All `Graphviz`_ styling attributes are defined on :class:`.plot.Theme`
+   All `Graphviz`_ styling attributes are defined on the *active* :class:`.plot.Theme`
-   class, which if not overridden, it is the instance in the :attr:`.Plotter.default_theme`
+   class, which is the instance in the :attr:`.Plotter.default_theme` attribute.

-   attribute.
+   The following :term:`expansions <theme expansion>` apply in the attribute-values
+   of ``Theme`` instances:

+   .. include:: ../../graphtik/plot.py
+      :start-after: .. theme-expansions-start
+      :end-before: .. theme-warn-start

    You may customize the theme and/or *plotter* behavior with various methods,
    ordered by breadth of the effects (most broadly effecting method at the top):